Skip to content

 #1 #25 #50 #75 #100 , Top 50 cutoff , 2021 2022 2023 2024 2025 #92 #72 #37 #60 #82 2023 peak, closest African entry has come to the top 50

-Reading these rankings cynically, and there is reason to, the World's 50 Best methodology has long been criticised for its voter base structure.
-Each region's panel of 30+ voters submits ten picks, of which six must be from outside their home region.
-The voting body skews toward European, North American and Asian voters with limited African travel exposure.
-The methodological consequence is that African restaurants are systematically under-voted, simply because most of the world's 1,080 voters have never eaten in Cape Town.
+Read the rankings with a measure of scepticism, and there is reason to.
+The World's 50 Best methodology has long drawn criticism for how its voter base is built.
+The list is decided by a panel of 1,080 industry insiders worldwide (chefs, restaurant critics, food writers, well-travelled gastronomes), split into regional sub-panels of 30 or more.
+Each voter submits ten picks, six of which must lie outside their home region.
+The body skews European, North American and Asian, with limited African travel exposure.
+The result is that African restaurants are systematically under-voted, simply because most of those 1,080 voters have never eaten in Cape Town.

-Compare to the geographic distribution of the actual top-50 list.
-In 2025: 14 European entries, 11 North American, 9 Asian, 7 Latin American, 5 from the Middle East and Mediterranean, 3 from Oceania, 1 from Africa (sometimes).
-The Cape Town establishment is fully aware that its global recognition will lag its actual quality until either (a) an African Michelin Guide forces inspectors onto the ground, or (b) the World's 50 Best voter pool diversifies meaningfully toward African and emerging-market judges.
+The geographic distribution of the actual top 50 makes the point.
+In 2025 it broke down as 14 European entries, 11 North American, 9 Asian, 7 Latin American, 5 from the Middle East and Mediterranean, 3 from Oceania, and in some years 1 from Africa.
+The Cape Town establishment is fully aware that its global recognition will lag its actual quality until either an African Michelin Guide puts inspectors on the ground, or the World's 50 Best voter pool diversifies meaningfully toward African and emerging-market judges.
 Neither is happening quickly.

 No African restaurant has ever entered the World's 50 Best top 50.
-The closest we've come is Wolfgat at #50 in 2021, and Wolfgat is a 16-seat fishing-village dining room, not a fine-dining institution. capetowndata.com analysis
+The closest we have come is Wolfgat at #50 in 2021.
+Wolfgat is a 16-seat dining room in a fishing village, not a fine-dining institution. capetowndata.com analysis

 The Michelin question: why South Africa still has zero stars in 2026

 The Michelin Guide does not operate in South Africa.
-It does not operate anywhere in Africa.
-Not in Cape Town, not in Johannesburg, not in Marrakech, not in Lagos.
+It does not operate anywhere in Africa: not in Cape Town, not in Johannesburg, not in Marrakech, not in Lagos.
 As of April 2026, the entire African continent has zero Michelin stars.
-This is not, as it is sometimes framed, a statement about the quality of African cuisine.
+(The Michelin Guide began life in 1900 as a marketing pamphlet handed out free with Michelin tyres, then evolved into the world's most influential restaurant rating system, with anonymous inspectors awarding one, two or three stars to a few thousand restaurants worldwide.)
+The absence of stars in Africa is not, as it is sometimes framed, a statement about the quality of African cuisine.
 It is a statement about the Michelin Guide's business model.

-Since the late 2010s, Michelin has fundamentally restructured how it expands geographically.
-Once a tyre-company marketing pamphlet that sent inspectors to whichever cities it pleased, the Guide today operates on a paid-tourism-board model: cities, regions and countries that want to be included must underwrite the cost of inspections.
-The published figures are eye-watering.
-Thailand's tourism authority pays approximately $880,000 per year (around R15 million).
+Since the late 2010s, Michelin has fundamentally rewired the way it expands.
+The Guide once despatched inspectors wherever its editors pleased, on Michelin's own dime.
+Today, it runs on a paid-tourism-board model.
+Cities, regions and countries that want to be included must underwrite the cost of inspections, and the published figures are eye-watering.
+Thailand's tourism authority pays approximately $880,000 a year (about R15 million).
 South Korea pays approximately $350,000.
-Texas committed $2.7 million over three years (around R50 million) to bring the Guide to five Texan cities.
-New Zealand's Tourism New Zealand signed a NZ$6 million deal in 2024, and that decision was loudly contested in New Zealand itself.
+The US state of Texas committed $2.7 million over three years (about R50 million) to bring the Guide to five of its cities.
+Tourism New Zealand signed a NZ$6 million deal in 2024, a decision that drew loud public protest at home.

 What Michelin would actually cost South Africa Bringing the Michelin Guide to a multi-region country like South Africa, covering Cape Town, the Winelands, Johannesburg and Durban as a minimum, would likely cost the country's tourism authorities R20–30 million over a three-year minimum commitment, according to industry estimates published by SA People in late 2025.
 That cost would cover inspector salaries, travel, lodging, anonymous test meals at hundreds of restaurants, and the Guide's own operational overhead.
 It does not include the ongoing fees Michelin charges sponsoring partners.

-South African Tourism, Cape Town Tourism and Western Cape Tourism collectively have annual budgets that could absorb that figure, but only by reallocating from existing programmes.
-The country's tourism authorities have, so far, not made the case publicly for Michelin investment.
-The 2025/26 budget priorities for both SA Tourism and Wesgro have leaned heavily on broader destination marketing (Conde Nast and Time Out lists, the Cape Town International Jazz Festival, the Argus Cycle Tour) rather than the targeted high-end gastronomy push that Michelin entry would require.
+South African Tourism (the national agency), Cape Town Tourism (the city agency) and Western Cape Tourism (the provincial agency) together command annual budgets that could absorb that figure, but only by reallocating from existing programmes.
+So far, none of them has publicly made the case for Michelin investment.
+Budget priorities for 2025/26 at both SA Tourism and Wesgro (the Western Cape's official trade and tourism agency) lean heavily on broad destination marketing (Condé Nast and Time Out lists, the Cape Town International Jazz Festival, the annual Cape Town Cycle Tour) rather than the targeted high-end gastronomy push that a Michelin entry would require.

 The Michelin Keys arrival in 2025: a quiet signal

-In October 2025, Michelin awarded its first-ever Michelin Keys in Africa, the hospitality equivalent of stars, given to hotels rather than restaurants.
-South Africa took 27 keys, with 13 of those in or around Cape Town.
-Two Kruger National Park lodges received Three Keys, the highest tier ("extraordinary stays").
-The Mount Nelson received Two Keys.
-This was the first time Michelin had publicly engaged with African hospitality at all, and it was noticed, both by hoteliers and by the chefs who saw it as the precursor to restaurant inspections.
+In October 2025, Michelin awarded its first ever Michelin Keys in Africa.
+The Keys are the hospitality equivalent of the famous stars but given to hotels rather than restaurants, introduced by Michelin in 2024 to extend its anonymous-inspection model into accommodation.
+South Africa took 27 Keys, of which 13 were awarded in or around Cape Town.
+Two lodges in the Kruger National Park (the country's flagship game reserve in the northeast) received Three Keys, the highest tier, designating "extraordinary stays."
+The Mount Nelson Hotel received Two.
+This was Michelin's first public engagement with African hospitality at any level, and it did not go unnoticed, neither by hoteliers nor by chefs who read it as a prelude to restaurant inspections.

-The Keys arrived without an obvious sponsor footprint, which suggests Michelin is testing the African market commercially before committing to the full restaurant inspection roll-out.
-The most likely next step, according to multiple South African industry voices, is a Cape Town–Winelands Michelin Guide announcement either late 2026 or in 2027, provided one of the regional tourism authorities commits to the funding gap.
+The Keys arrived without an obvious sponsor on the cover, which suggests Michelin is testing the African market commercially before committing to a full restaurant inspection rollout.
+The most likely next step, according to several South African industry voices, is an announcement of a Cape Town–Winelands Michelin Guide either late in 2026 or in 2027, provided one of the regional tourism authorities closes the funding gap.

 The case for Michelin in South Africa

-Three Cape Town restaurants are already on the World's 50 Best radar; eight have three Eat Out stars in 2026.
-Michelin recognition would multiply international culinary tourism, Thailand saw a 30% rise in high-end gastronomy tourism within two years of Michelin entry.
-The Cape Town–Winelands corridor produces enough genuinely world-class kitchens (10–15 candidates) to populate a credible Guide on day one.
+Three Cape Town restaurants are already on the World's 50 Best radar; eight hold three Eat Out stars in 2026.
+Michelin recognition would multiply international culinary tourism: Thailand saw high-end gastronomy tourism rise by 30% within two years of the Guide's arrival.
+The Cape Town–Winelands corridor produces enough genuinely world-class kitchens (10 to 15 credible candidates) to fill a serious Guide from day one.

 The case against

-South African chef Jan Hendrik van der Westhuizen, the first South African to win a Michelin star, for JAN in Nice in 2016, has publicly questioned whether the strain is worth it.
+Jan Hendrik van der Westhuizen, the first South African to win a Michelin star (for JAN in Nice in 2016), has publicly questioned whether the strain is worth it.
 "Every year there's a two-month wait for the call.
 The one that tells you whether you've kept or lost your star."
-Michelin's Eurocentric inspection methodology may also clash with the African hospitality culture the Cape's best kitchens are deliberately cultivating.
+Michelin's Eurocentric inspection methodology may also clash with the kind of African hospitality the Cape's best kitchens are deliberately cultivating.

 The neocolonialism critique